Claiming the power of unity across neighborhoods

 The story of YCC’s advocacy efforts is articulated here.
 Partners and city leaders speak about some of the following issues:

 - Comprehensive Plan or Comp Plan: a 20-year vision and roadmap for Seattle’s future.
 It was updated in 2017-18 and YCC participated in its latest revision process.

 - HALA or HALA recommendations: the Housing and Livability Agenda is a multi-pronged strategy for addressing housing affordability in Seattle.
 It was created by a 28-member stakeholder group convened by Mayor Ed Murray in 2014.
 YCC responded to and advocated for several provisions within it.

 - Mandatory Housing Affordability (MHA) requires new developments to include affordable homes or contribute to a City fund for affordable housing.

 - Neighborhood Preferences: YCC worked with city staff to formulate this policy which allows new housing developments to specifically market their new apartments to residents or former residents of the neighborhood where the new development is located.

 What does it take to be effective as a collaborative?
 What is the future of YCC?
 These and other topics help to articulate the lessons learned from YCC’s five years of operation.

-As the five year period came to an end, YCC’s consultants and board spent several months documenting the work of the collaborative and making plans to transition to a new identity as Crescent Collaborative, expanding the board to provide seats for neighborhood representatives in order to continue the work.
+As the five-year period came to an end, YCC’s consultants and board spent several months documenting the work of the collaborative while making plans to transition to a new identity as Crescent Collaborative.
 A main focus of this documentation was a series of videotaped conversations among leaders who had been involved in YCC’s work.
 These conversations were then edited into five short videos so that the story of YCC could be expressed in the words of the participants themselves.
 The introductory video is presented at the left.
-The additional four videos are available below it.
+The other four videos are available below it.